Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 ```

-To utilize this controller, simply use the `obx` Widget from the `GetxController`
+To utilize this controller, simply use the `obx` Widget from the `GetxController` class in your view;

 ```dart